This is part of a series of essays about the First World War casualties commemorated by the Commonwealth War Graves Commission in Virginia.

 ‘This is a fight for humanity and I want to be in it.’

 William Strong came from prominent family in Washington DC—his paternal grandfather, also William Strong, was an Associate Justice of the Supreme Court.
 His maternal grandfather, John Watkinson Douglass, had been President of the Board of Commissioners for Washington DC, as had his uncle, Henry Brown Floyd MacFarland.
 Reportedly, William Strong was the first man from Washington DC to volunteer to fight.
-He served with the Canadian Machine Gun Corps in France, was gassed and died in 1919.
+He served with the Canadian Machine Gun Corps in France, before falling ill.
+He died in 1919.

 William Strong was born on 20 August 1887, in Washington DC, the only child of William Newton Strong, a barrister, and Josephine Strong (née Douglass), who had married in November 1886 after a long engagement.
 In June 1892, two months before Strong’s fifth birthday, his father died.
 Strong Jr attended the very best of schools—initially the prodigious Sidwell Friends School in Washington DC and then Hill School in Pottsdown, Pennsylvania.
 He graduated from Princeton University in 1911 and from George Washington University Law School in 1912.
 Like his father and grandfather, he became a lawyer—he went to work in the legal department of the Chesapeake and Potomac Telephone Co.